 According to the Centers for Disease Control and Prevention (CDC), testing is not necessary for everyone who experiences symptoms of COVID-19.
 Wondering whether you or a loved one needs to be tested?
 Here’s what you should know.

-If you are experiencing symptoms of COVID-19 — including a cough, shortness of breath and feeling feverish — we first recommend you complete the free COVID-19 screening questionnaire available inside MyBSWHealth.
+If you are experiencing symptoms of COVID-19 — including a cough, shortness of breath and feeling feverish — contact your primary care physician or access our virtual care options in the MyBSWHealth app.

 The results of this questionnaire may provide reassurance about low risk with recommendations for hygiene and social distancing, or they may recommend further evaluation if you are at higher risk.